Aslan Särınjıpov

-Aslan Bäkenūly Särınjıpov (Аслан Бәкенұлы Сәрінжіпов, Aslan Bäkenūly Särınjıpov; born 17 April 1974) is a Kazakh politician and economist who served as Minister of Education and Science from 2 September 2013 to 10 February 2016.
+Aslan Bäkenūly Särınjıpov (Аслан Бәкенұлы Сәрінжіпов; born 17 April 1974) is a Kazakh politician and economist who served as Minister of Education and Science from 2 September 2013 to 10 February 2016.
 He is the founder and head of the educational cluster of Nazarbayev University.

 Biography

 Early life and education

 Born in Kazakh SSR, Särınjıpov studied at the University of Oklahoma and Narxoz University where he earned his degree in economics in 1996 and the Diplomatic Academy of Vienna in 1997.
 He was an intern at the Harvard Kennedy School.
 Särınjıpov is an international economist, candidate of economic sciences, and has a doctorate in higher education administration from the University of Pennsylvania.

 Career

 Särınjıpov served as an assistant to the Executive Committee of the Interstate Council of Central Asia from 1996.
 In 1997, he moved to the central office of the Ministry of Foreign Affairs where he worked as an office employee.
 From 1998 to 2002, he was an attaché for Economic Affairs at the Kazakh Embassy in Washington, D.C. until becoming the coordinator of the World Bank projects in Central Asia in the field of infrastructure, financial markets and education, where he participated in the development of the State Program for the Development of Education in Kazakhstan.
 In 2007, Särınjıpov became the deputy chairman of the Board of JSC National Analytical Center under the Kazakh Government and the National Bank of Kazakhstan, overseeing the issues of economic development, finance and education.
 From 2009, he served as chairman of the Executive Board of the autonomous organization of Nazarbayev University and was associate professor at the School of Education at the faculty.

 On 2 September 2013, by the Presidential Decree, Särınjıpov was appointed as Minister of Education and Science, succeeding Bakhytzhan Zhumagulov after series of scandals regarding Zhumagulov's dissertations.
 He served the post until being dismissed on 10 February 2016.
 The following day on 11 February, it was revealed that Särınjıpov became the head of the Nazarbayev Fund and a member of the Board of Trustees of Nazarbayev University.